 Unit Topics No. of Hrs.
-Introduction 4.0 1 a.
-Meaning and nature of ethics, 10 b.
-Concept of morality, Ethics & Legality, confidentiality and responsibility Laws and responsibilities a.
+1 Introductiona.
+Meaning and nature of ethics,b.
+Concept of morality, Ethics &amp; Legality, confidentiality and responsibility 10 2 Laws and responsibilities a.
 Councils for regulation of professional practice b.
-Constitution of India, & Rights of a citizen, 2 c. responsibilities of the Therapist, & status in health care 10 d.
+Constitution of India, &amp; Rights of a citizen, c. responsibilities of the Therapist, &amp; status in health care d.
 Self-regulatory role of Professional Association e.
 Consumer protection act f.
-Persons with Disability Act Human dignity and human rights and benefit and harm of patient's right & dignity in health care settings a.
-Human dignity as an intrinsic value, respect, care and Equality in dignity of all 3 human beings, human dignity in different cultural and moral traditions.
+Persons with Disability Act 10 3 Human dignity and human rights and benefit and harm of patient's right &amp; dignity in health care settings a.
+Human dignity as an intrinsic value, respect, care and Equality in dignity of all human beings, human dignity in different cultural and moral traditions.
 15 b.
 The WHO definition, health benefit by physiotherapy, possible harm for a patient during physiotherapy.
 4 Role of W.C.P.T.
 IAP and W.H.O.
-10 a.
+10 7 a.
 Constitution & Functions of I.A.P.
 Role of W.C.P.T. and W.H.O.
-Administration, management and marketing 5 a.
-Management theories and their application to physiotherapy practice, service quality at various levels of the health delivery system, teaching institution &amp; self-employment and principles and concepts. b.
-Personal policies - Communication &amp; Contact, administration principles based on goal &amp; functions at large hospital / domiciliary set up / private clinical / academic institution. c.
+10 Administration, management and marketing a.
+Management theories and their application to physiotherapy practice, service quality at various levels of the health delivery system, teaching institution & self-employment and principles and concepts. b.
+Personal policies - Communication & Contact, administration principles based 5 on goal & functions at large hospital / domiciliary set up / private clinical / academic institution.
+15 c.
 Methods of maintaining records - Budget planning d.
 Quality control e.
 Budget planning.
 Total 60